Two-dimensional quantum breakdown model with Krylov subspace many-body localization: A simple one-boson charge sector

-The key to solve for the eigenstates exactly is to observe that, at $W=0$, the Krylov subspace $\mathcal{K}_1$ further fragments into smaller Krylov subspaces.
+We now observe that, at $W=0$, the Krylov subspace $\mathcal{K}_1$ further fragments into smaller Krylov subspaces.
 These smaller Krylov subspaces are generated by root states orthogonal to each other.
+Except for the first root state in \cref{eq-root-K1} which in the new notation of \cref{eq-K1-binary-notation} takes the form

-Such a generic root state is a state of superposition of two paths reaching layer $l_0$ (path of $l_0-1$ steps):
+any other generic root state is a state of superposition of two paths reaching layer $l_0\ge 2$ (path of $l_0-1$ steps):

-where $n_1n_2\cdots n_{l_0-2}$ is a binary string of $0$ or $1$.
-For $l_0\ge 2$, since the two Fock state components have opposite signs, one can show this root state cannot hop to any states of paths reaching layer $l<l_0$, thus $l_0$ is the smallest layer the state can hop to.
-But the root state can hop to larger layers $l>l_0$.
-The state with paths reaching layer $l>l_0$ which the above root states can hop to generically takes the form:
+where $n_1n_2\cdots n_{l_0-2}$ is a binary string consisting of $0$ and $1$.
+For $l_0\ge 2$, since the two Fock state components have opposite signs, one can show this root state in \cref{seq-root-W=0} cannot hop to any states of paths reaching layer $l<l_0$, thus $l_0$ is the smallest layer the state can hop to.
+But the root state in \cref{seq-root-W=0} can hop to $L-l_0$ other states $|\psi^{l_0,l}_{n_1n_2\cdots n_{l_0-2}}\rangle$ in larger layers $l>l_0$, which takes the following form: